-This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume24, number2 (2001).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 24, number 2 (2001).
+For more information about the Christian Research Journal, click here.

 With the Skeptic’s Annotated Bible Web site on the Internet and books such as Encyclopedia of Biblical Errancy available, Christians should prepare for accusations that the Bible has contradictions.
 The possibilities for error are endless.
 For all those questions that are easily answered, there may be a passage that is seemingly indefensible.